 Its expense ratios on index funds and ETFs are quite below the national average, so it is the go-to broker for long-term investors.

 Retirement-minded investors can find a lot of resources with Vanguard through its website.
 They list safe and healthy investment options that promise long-term growth, and it gives helpful hints on where you should prioritize your time and energy if you’re just getting started.

 They also have a sophisticated program that can estimate when you’ll be able to retire and can help calculate your monthly expenses (sudden or otherwise) once you do.

 If you have some money to invest, you can save by choosing Vanguard.
-For accounts with at least $50,000, trades only cost $7 regardless of how big they are.
+For brokerage accounts with at least $50,000, trades only cost $7 regardless of how big they are.
 When the brokerage account hits $500,000, trades only cost $2.
 When it surpasses a million dollars, many trades become free.

 Want to make active trades?
 Keep looking.

-If you’re an active trader and don’t have nearly that amount of money laying around, however, Vanguard isn’t the best stock broker.
+If you’re an active trader and don’t have nearly that amount of money lying around, however, Vanguard isn’t the best stock broker.
 It doesn’t have any software to support its traders (meaning there aren’t any trading tools or platforms to utilize).

 Also, investors who frequently trade (say, more than 25 times a year) are penalized with fees (assuming, of course, they don’t have $1 million invested with Vanguard).

 Utilizing top-notch research from over 20 companies, Fidelity provides its investors with some of the best investment advice that money can buy.
-It could be a lot of information to wade through, but after a few quick questions, Fidelity can match you up providers that resonate with your personal investment style.
+It could be a lot of information to wade through, but after a few quick questions, Fidelity can match you up with providers that resonate with your personal investment style.